 After the colour has significantly changed of the water or it has been just under 2 minutes you can then remove the tea bag and add sugar one teaspoon of sugar and then mix it well to dissolve then you can go ahead and add ice if you would like your drink cold or alternatively don’t add ice if you’d like to drink it warm.

 For a cold milk tea, you should let the beverage become cold and then you can top with the milk of your choice.
 Traditionally it is made with cow’s milk but I prefer to use soya milk and it works just as well.
 You can go ahead and remove the ice if you would like or you can leave it in.
 It doesn’t matter, it just depends on how cold you want your drink.
 If you would like your drink warm or hot, then you should heat your milk before adding it to your drink and serve.
+You could add traditional toppings, common ones include.

 - Mango jelly